Level Seven (hacker group)

-The Level Seven Crew, also known as Level Seven, Level 7 or L7,[OWNER SILLYDEV#0986].
-Rumoured to have dispersed in early 2010 when nominal head 'vent' was raided by the FBI on February 25, 2013.
+The Level Seven Crew, also known as Level Seven, Level 7 or L7 was a hacking group that was in operation during the mid to late 1990s.
+It is rumored to have dispersed in early 2000 when the founder 'vent' was raided by the FBI on February 25, 2000.

 Origins

 Thought to have been derived from Dante Alighieri’s novel, The Inferno.
 The group called themselves Level Seven after the seventh level of hell, the violent.

 Contained in some of the group’s web defacements, was the quote: "il livello sette posidare la vostra famiglia", which loosely translated from Italian says, "Level Seven owns your family".

 The group, spent most of their time on IRC - in the EFnet channel #LevelSeven discussing security, or the lack thereof.
-The group was also associated with other high-profile hacking groups such as Global Hell and Hacking For Girliez.
+The group was also associated with other high-profile hacking groups such as globalHell and Hacking For Girliez.

 Notability

 The hacking group was noted in Attrition's Top 20 most active groups of all time by claiming responsibility for over 60 unauthorized penetrations of computer systems in 1999 alone, including The First American National Bank, The Federal Geographic Data Committee, NASA and Sheraton Hotels.